UoB-HPC/SimEng/docs/sphinx/user/configuring_simeng.rst

 Ports
 -----

 Within this section, execution unit port definitions are constructed.
 Each port is defined with a name and a set of instruction groups it supports.
-The instruction groups are architecture-dependent, but, the available AArch64 instruction groups can be found :ref:`here <aarch64-instruction-groups>`.
+The instruction groups are architecture-dependent, but, the available AArch64 instruction groups can be found :ref:`here <aarch64-instruction-groups>` and for RISC-V, can be found :ref:`here <>`.

 To define a port, the following structure must be adhered to: